Dakshina Kannada: Administration

 The district comprises nine talukas: Mangaluru, Puttur, Sullia, Bantwal, Belthangady, Kadaba, Ullala, Mulki and Moodabidri.
 It used to include seven northern talukas (Udupi, Kundapur, Karkala, Hebri, Brahmavar, Kaup and Byndoor), but these were separated in August 1997 to form Udupi district.
 The office where taluk administration is hosted is called "Taluk Kacheri".
 The Taluk (Taluka or Tehsil) are further divided into Hobli's.
 Mangaluru, Surathkal, Gurupura and Mulki are Hobli's under Mangaluru taluk.
 Panemamangalore, Vitla and Bantval are under Bantwal taluk.
 Puttur and Uppinangady are under Puttur taluk.
 Belthangadi, Kokkada and Venoor are under Belthangady taluk.
 Sulya and Panja Hobli's are under Sullia taluk.
 The newly formed taluks of Moodabidri, Ullala and Kadaba have one Hobli each.
 The office in which Hoblis function is called "Nada Kacheri".
 The district has 2 revenue subdivisions, namely Mangaluru and Puttur.
 Mangaluru subdivision has 5 taluks and Puttur subdivision has 4 taluks.

-Important cities and towns in Dakshina Kannada include Mangaluru, Surathkal, Puttur, Sullia, Bantwal, Vittal, Moodabidri, Kinnigoli, Uppinangady, Nellyadi, Kadaba, Belthangady, Guruvayankere, Venur, Mulki, Dharmasthala, Ujire and Subramanya.
+Important cities and towns in Dakshina Kannada include Mangaluru, Surathkal, Puttur, Sullia, Bantwal, Vittal, Moodabidri, Shirthady, Kinnigoli, Uppinangady, Nellyadi, Kadaba, Belthangady, Guruvayankere, Venur, Mulki, Dharmasthala, Ujire and Subramanya.
 The district is well known for beaches, red clay roof tiles (Mangalore tiles), cashew nut and its products, banking, education, healthcare and cuisine.
 Mangalore being the second largest city of Karnataka and Puttur are the largest and the major cities of Dakshina Kannada.

 Dakshina Kannada District has 1 City Corporation (Mangaluru), 2 City Municipal Councils, 3 Town Municipal Councils, and 8 Town Panchayaths.